EmmaGoodliffe/transcribe-stt/README.md

 - Add comments to all `.ts` files
 - Resolve all passed paths
 - Check existence of all passed files and directories
+- Check if environment `GOOGLE_APPLICATION_CREDENTIALS` is defined and file exists

 [audacity]: https://www.audacityteam.org/
 [google's speech to text api]: https://cloud.google.com/speech-to-text/